mbartnett/ORM-E-Commerce-Back-End/README.md

 ## Description

-An Express.js API that uses Sequelize to interact with a MySQL database.
+The back end for an e-commerce site that uses an Express.js API and Sequelize to interact with a MySQL database.

 ## Table of Contents